1980 Quebec referendum

 The 1980 Quebec independence referendum was the first referendum in Quebec on the place of Quebec within Canada and whether Quebec should pursue a path toward sovereignty.
 The referendum was called by Quebec's Parti Québécois (PQ) government, which advocated secession from Canada.

-The province-wide referendum took place on May 20, and the proposal to pursue secession was defeated by a 59.56 percent to 40.44 percent margin.
+The province-wide referendum took place on May 20, and the proposal to pursue secession was defeated by a 59.56 per cent to 40.44 per cent margin.

 A second referendum on sovereignty, which was held in 1995, also rejected pursuing secession, albeit by a much smaller margin (50.58% to 49.42%).

 Background

 Quebec, a province since Canadian Confederation in 1867, has always been the sole majority French-speaking province.
 Since Canada's creation, tensions have existed between the French and English parts of the country.
 With English being the only national language until 1969, French Canadians in Quebec saw bilingualism as a “one-way road”, with French speakers expected to learn English to cater to Anglophones both in Quebec and the rest of the country.
 The Roman Catholic Church held power over everything from educational to welfare institutions in the province, with Quebec citizens having to pay tithe taxes to the Church.

 As industrialization grew the size of the working middle class, power remained in the hands of English speakers.
 In Montreal, many mayors through the nineteenth and twentieth centuries did not speak French.
 This led to what The Canadian Journal of Economics and Political Science called "a Montreal elite largely imported, overall Anglo-Saxon, and dominated by business matters".
 Across Quebec, business was conducted in English, with French speakers never controlling more than 20% of businesses throughout the 1900s.
 This constant subordination of French Canadians in Quebec led to the Quiet Revolution, characterized by the effective secularization of society and the creation of a welfare state (état-providence).
 It also caused a realignment of provincial politics into federalist and sovereigntist factions, the latter calling for the separation of Quebec from Canada and its establishment as a sovereign nation state.

 A prominent sovereigntist was René Lévesque, who helped found the Parti Québécois (PQ) with like-minded separatists.
 The PQ proposed "sovereignty-association", a proposal for Quebec to be a sovereign nation-state while requiring (hence the hyphen) an economic partnership with what remained of Canada.
 The PQ had intended to declare independence upon forming government, citing the principle of parliamentary supremacy.
 This was changed in the party platform after internal lobbying by Claude Morin to a referendum strategy to better allow such a declaration to be internationally recognized.